Dental implants can be life-changing, looking and feeling like natural teeth, restoring normal function and enhancing your smile and appearance.

+Dental implants are the closest replacements to your natural teeth.
 A dental implant is a titanium screw that is placed carefully into the jawbone to act as an anchor to support one or more replacement teeth.
-Also implants can be used to anchor loose dentures.
+It replaces the tooth root, gradually fusing with the jawbone.
+The dental implant then supports a custom-made dental crown that replaces the missing tooth.
+Implants can also be used to anchor dentures.

-Dental implants are an effective, safe and predictable solution to the problems resulting from missing teeth.
-Many patients report exciting benefits from dental implants, such as:
+Dental implants frequently offer an effective, safe and predictable solution to the problems resulting from missing teeth.
+Many patients having dental implants report an improved quality of life with benefits including:

 Phase 2: This involves creating and attaching the new tooth or teeth to the anchored implant(s) in your jaw.
 Dental implants can replace a single tooth, several teeth or complete dentures.

 Dental implants are truly revolutionary, solving the issue of missing teeth safely and predictably.
 With proper diagnosis and planning, implants have a high success rate.

 At the Charlbury Dental Practice, we are advanced practitioners of this dental technique and can replace a single or multiple lost teeth in one sitting.
 We use well-respected and trusted dental implant systems developed and produced by the leading manufacturers to meet your individual needs.

 For optimum success, implants should be placed in a well maintained, healthy mouth.
 Any initial treatment to remedy this, maintenance advice and planning will be included in all treatment plans to achieve the ideal environment for implant placement.